Table of Contents

 It has astringent, local sedative and antiseptic action on local application.
 Internally it is given in case of Vata and Kapha roga.
 It has emmenagogue action and given to induce periods.

 Pellitory is commonly reffered as Akarkara, Akarkara, Aakarkarabh, Aakallak, Akarkare.
 The roots of Anacyclus pyrethrum has a slight aromatic smell, and a persistent, pungent taste, exciting a tingling sensation, and a remarkable flow of saliva.
-When a piece of root is chewed for few seconds, there is a feeling of heat in the mouth soon followed by pricking sensation in the tongue and lips.
+When a piece of root is chewed for a few seconds, there is a feeling of heat in the mouth soon followed by pricking sensation in the tongue and lips.
 It has powerful stimulant properties.

 Ayurvedic Action / Karma